For Night Owls Only

 Are you exhausted in the morning, drag yourself through the day then begin to get energized in the evening - suddenly inspired to start projects late at night?

 This is a sign that you have exhausted your adrenal glands so that cortisol is being produced in the evening instead of in the morning.
 See the cortisol graphic.
-There are saliva tests that can measure your levels of cortisol throughout the day to see if it’s high in the morning like it should be or rises in the evening instead.

 I’m not passing judgment on night owls.
 If night owl life is working for you, that’s great – the evening can be very peaceful and productive.
 If you’re struggling through a 9-5 workday and frustrated with exhaustion all day only to find some happiness and inspiration in the evening – this is why.